jpaulm/drawfbp/README.md

 Release History
 ---

-Latest release is v2.18.7 - this is in pre-Release status: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.7.jar` - can be obtained from the Releases folder, or from `build/libs`.
+Latest release is v2.18.7: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.7.jar` - can be obtained from the Releases folder, or from `build/libs`.
 The previous release is available from Maven - click on the Maven shield below, and select `download` and `jar`.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)